New to Sly Flourish? Start Here or subscribe to the newsletter.

 by Mike on 6 May 2019

-Based on these results, here are my own thoughts, experiences, and recommendations.
+Based on these results and my own thoughts, here are my own recommendations.

 Running a Game Comes First

-Thus, if someone misses a session we should do our best to keep the game going forward.
-This is why having six primary players and two on-call players can work so well.
+Thus, if someone misses a session we should do our best to run a game anyway.
+This is why having six primary players and two on-call players can work well.
 If you can manage to run a game with three or four players, it would take five to six people cancelling before you have to cancel a game.
-That puts the odds highly in favor of being able to run a regular game.

-If we can somehow work the absence of the players's character into the story, that's a great way to go.
-Sometimes things line up well and they can serve the story even in their abscence.
-Maybe they get kidnapped.
-Maybe they go undercover for a while.
+If we can work the absence of a character into the story, that's great.
+Sometimes the story lines up well to support a character's absence.
+Maybe they go undercover for a while or conduct some research.
+Maybe they go on a side quest.
 Maybe they go hang out at the inn because of a bum knee acting up.
-Sometimes these side-treks work well in the story.
-Sometimes they're ham-fisted.
-Even ham-fisted, though, it's better than cancelling the game.

 Letting It Go

-Running the game is more important than maintaining a purely cohesive story.
-In the case where one or two players can't make it but we still have enough to run a game, we go forward anyway, even if it doesn't make perfect sense in the story.
-Those characters who don't make it?
-They fade back into the scenery.
+In the case where one or two players can't make it but we still have enough to run a game, run the game even if it doesn't make perfect sense in the story.
+Let the characters fade back into the scenery like Homer Simpson into the bushes.
 When they come back, they come back.

 Most of us are adults.
-We have commitments we must keep.
+We have commitments to keep.
 We recognize that the real world intruded on our fiction.
 That's ok.
 We can let the realism of our fantasy world fade a bit for the sake of getting together for a good game.

-For DMs who run stories that are really wired to the characters this can be hard to do.
-All I can recommend is loosening your grip on the story a little bit to help support a more regular gaming schedule.
+For GMs who run stories really wired to the characters this can be hard to do.
+Loosen your grip on the story to help support a more regular gaming schedule.
 In the end, it's worth it.

 Running Characters for Missing Players

-Many groups have someone else, either the DM or another player, run the missing players's character.
+Some groups have someone else, either the GM or another player, run the missing players's character.
 This isn't an unworkable approach but it can cause a few problems.
-First, what if the player or DM running the character makes choices the main player of that character wouldn't make?
+First, what if the player or GM running the character makes choices the main player of that character wouldn't make?
 What if the character dies?
 These situations might not be typical but if they come up they can cause problems.

-Instead, just let the character fade into the background and focus on the characters whose players are actually in attendance.
+Instead, let the character fade into the background and focus on the characters whose players are in attendance.

 Making it Easy to Return

-One consideration when dealing with a missing player is to make it easy and inviting for them to come back to the table.
+When handling missing players make it easy for them to come back to the table.
 Over the years I've seen people suggest that missing players need to be somehow punished for not showing up.
-I'd recommend a "less stick" and "more carrot" approach.
-If you make it hard for players to come back to the table, you're increasing the chances that they won't come back at all.
+I'd recommend "less stick" and "more carrot".
+If you make it hard for players to come back to the table, you're increasing the chance they won't come back at all.

-Missing out on a D&D game is punishment enough, we don't have to compound it.
+Missing out on a game is punishment enough, we don't have to compound it.

 Keep the Game Running

-Above all we should consider any structure or rule we have and test it against one goal: keeping the game running.
 Whatever rules you put in place for a player absence, ask yourself if it best serves the game.
 The most tight and cohesive story is no story at all if no one makes it to the table.
-Build a system to keep the game going and make it as easy and inviting as possible for players to keep coming to the table to play a great game of D&D.
+Choose an approach for missing players to keep the game going and make it as easy and inviting as possible for players to keep coming to the table.

 Related Articles